lucho1/JumpPointSearch/docs/README.md

 </p>

 With hierarchical pathfinding, he says that each unit can recalculate behaviour each 3/10 to half a second to follow a leader that actually knows the whole picture and re-evaluates the route every second.
 In the GDC China 2007, this man, along with Shelby Hubick give a presentation about AI in Destructive environments in Company of Heroes, in case you are interested in it.
-This is the [Audio](https://drive.google.com/open?id=1r9MsnRnyEZ6S28W-YduDSiUJf2pat2Wc) (again, couldn’t find a video, sorry).
+This is the [Audio](https://drive.google.com/file/d/1oACefHj95g7V2OznQmPU8LCW_NH0mwAa/view?usp=sharing) (again, couldn’t find a video, sorry).
-In fact, I recently discovered that in [this](http://aigamedev.com/open/tutorials/clearance-based-pathfinding/) article of AI Game Dev, is said that Chris Jurney at a that GDC 2007 talk, explains that they use a similar method to HAA* (explained downwards) with the usage of a variant of [Brushfire](http://roboscience.org/book/html/Planning/Brushfire.html) algorithm to put numeric values to the tiles of the map according their nearness to an obstacle and, therefore, calculating if the size of a troop make it able to pass through an area.
-The reason why this is not very explained here is because is not very shared in the talk and the article about it in the AI Game Dev page is premium (and I cannot have access).
-Anyway, you have a similar approach detailed downwards if you are interested (HAA* section, link above in this paragraph).
+In fact, I recently discovered that in [this article of AI Game Dev](https://web.archive.org/web/20190725152735/http://aigamedev.com/open/tutorials/clearance-based-pathfinding) about Clearance Pathfanding and HAA* , is said that Chris Jurney, in that GDC 2007 talk, explains that they use a similar method to HAA* (explained downwards) with the usage of a variant of [Brushfire algorithm](http://roboscience.org/book/html/Planning/Brushfire.html) to put numeric values to the tiles of the map according their nearness to an obstacle and, therefore, calculating if the size of a troop make it able to pass through an area.
+The reason why this is not very well explained here is because is not completely shared in the talk and the article about it in the AI Game Dev page is premium (and I cannot have access).
+Anyway, you have a similar approach detailed [downwards](#hierarchical-annotated-a-haa) if you are interested (HAA* section).

 ***
 > *Many information?
 Looking for other section?
 Go back to [Index](#index)